 This is what Lamborghini write about their concept car that never saw itself going into production:

 The Estoque concept car is a four-door super sports car that enhances the tradition of the brand with totally new versatility.
 Suited for daily driving, it is the perfect match for a multi-faceted lifestyle.

 Conceptually speaking, the Estoque expresses the idea of a Lamborghini which is both a top-class super sports car and a highly practical GT.
 A car with unique, unmistakable style.

 A long wheelbase, wide track and oversize wheels - combined with a low silhouette and a bold appearance - express the typical creativity of the Lamborghini style applied to a groundbreaking concept sedan.

-Now 11 years after the debut it's design still holds up and if Lamborghini would ever introduce it again and make it a production model, they shouldn't change a thing in it's design.
-Afterall, they lauched the Urus and that is hardly a hardcore supercar like the Aventador or Huracán.
+Now 11 years after the debut it's designed still holds up and if Lamborghini would ever introduce it again and make it a production model, they shouldn't change a thing in it's design.
+After all, they launched the Urus and that is hardly a hardcore supercar like the Aventador or Huracán.